tainacan/tainacan/docs/filters.md

     'label_reset_zoom' => __('Reset zoom', 'tainacan'),
     'label_chart_export_options' => __('Export options', 'tainacan'),
     'label_related_items' => __('Items related to this', 'tainacan'),
-    'label_view_all_%s_related_items' => __('View all %s related items', 'tainacan'),
-    'label_back_to_related_item' => __('Back to related item', 'tainacan'),
+    /* translators: %s is the number of related items */ 'label_view_all_%s_related_items' => __('View all %s related items', 'tainacan'), 'label_back_to_related_item' => __('Back to related item', 'tainacan'),
-    'label_options_of_the_%s_metadata_type' => __('Options of the %s metadata type', 'tainacan'),
-    'label_advanced_metadata_options' => __('Advanced metadata options', 'tainacan'),
+    /* translators: %s is the metadata type */ 'label_options_of_the_%s_metadata_type' => __('Options of the %s metadata type', 'tainacan'), 'label_advanced_metadata_options' => __('Advanced metadata options', 'tainacan'),
-    'label_maximum_of_%s_values' => __('maximum of %s values', 'tainacan'),
+    /* translators: %s is the number of values */ 'label_maximum_of_%s_values' => __('maximum of %s values', 'tainacan'),
     'label_document_option_forced_iframe' => __('Render content in iframe', 'tainacan'),
     'label_amount_of_metadata_of_type' => __('Amount of metadata of this type', 'tainacan'),